 Features and design

 As mentioned above, Audioquest has gone to great lengths to make sure the NightHawk are not only highly functional, but also innovative in their design, making them distinctly different from just about anything else on the market.
-In fact, the headphones look and feel so different, and are so sensible in their fit and form, it almost seems like the designer was asked to create a pair of headphones to spec, but without having ever actually seen a pair before — a true example of a ground-up build.
+In fact, the headphones look and feel so different, and are so sensible in their fit and form, it almost seems like the designer was asked to create a pair of

 The halo-style headband and glistening cups are highly functional, and distinctly different from just about anything else around.